DTKI: a new formalized PKI with no trusted parties

+In certificate transparency, this process is not as smooth.
+Firstly, the domain owner doesn't get proof that the list of issued certificates is complete; he needs to rely on monitors and auditors.
+Next, the process for raising complaints with log maintainers who refuse revocation requests is less clear (indeed, the RFC \cite{rfc6962} says that the question of what domain owners should do if they see an incorrect log entry is beyond scope of their document).
+In CT, a domain owner has no ability to dissociate himself from a log maintainer and use a different one.

-\paragraph*{{\bf Master certificate concerns}} One concern is that a CA might publish fake master certificates for domains that the CA doesn't own and are not yet registered.
+AKI addresses this problem by saying that a log maintainer that refuses to unregister an entry will eventually lose credibility through a process managed by validators, and will be subsequently ignored.
+The details of this credibility management are not very clear, but it does not seem to offer an easy way for domain owners to control which log maintainers are relied on for their domain. \paragraph*{{\bf Master certificate concerns}} One concern is that a CA might publish fake master certificates for domains that the CA doesn't own and are not yet registered.
 However, this problem is not likely to occur: CAs are businesses, they cannot afford the bad press from negative public opinion and they cannot afford the loss of reputation.
 Hence, they will only want to launch attacks that would not be caught.
 (Such an adversary model has been described by Franklin and Yung \cite{FranklinY92}, Canetti and Ostrovsky \cite{CanettiO99}, Hazay and Lindell \cite{covert08}, and Ryan \cite{RyanNDSS14}).
 In DTKI, if a CA attempts to publish a fake master certificate for some domain, it will have to leave evidence of its misbehaviour in the log, and the misbehaviour will eventually be detected by the genuine domain owner.